 Reproductive hormone production and fertility are highly dependent on energy status.
 For example, when it’s sensed that the body is being under-fed, over-stressed and and overexerted, sex hormone production (such as estrogen, testosterone and progesterone) is decreased.
 This leads to issues like irregular periods, infertility, mood changes, sexual dysfunction and more.
 When adenosine 5′ monophosphate-activated protein kinase senses that the body is nourished and safe, hormonal balance is easier to achieve.
 (10)

-How Is AMPK Activated?
-The 5 Best AMPK Activators
+5 Best AMPK Activators

 What do AMPK activators do?
 AMPK activators essentially increase catabolism while decreasing anabolism.
 Catabolism is the breakdown of complex molecules into simpler ones that helps more energy to be released.
 Anabolism is the opposite: the synthesis of complex molecules from simpler ones, which increases energy storage.
 AMPK activators basically work by helping the body utilize nutrients to make more ATP (energy) right away but decrease energy storage to be used at a later time.